microsoft/vscode-docs/docs/editor/extension-gallery.md

 Note that you must surround the category name in quotes if it is more than one word (for example, `category:"SCM Providers"`).

-Tags may contain any string and are not provided by IntelliSense so review the Marketplace to find helpful tags.
+Tags may contain any random string which are not provided by IntelliSense, so review the Marketplace to find helpful tags.

 ## Install from a VSIX